Trump-Kim III: publicity stunt or leap for peace?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Donald Trump and Kim Jong Un’s meeting in the Korean Demilitarised Zone produced a barrage of headlines and images, but left analysts questioning whether it was a small step for publicity or a giant leap for peace.
+SEOUL: Donald Trump and Kim Jong Un’s meeting in the Korean Demilitarized Zone produced a barrage of headlines and images, but left analysts questioning whether it was a small step for publicity or a giant leap for peace.

 He also invited the North’s leader to Washington “at the right time”, he added.
 It was a more substantive outcome than many had expected after Trump issued his Twitter invitation to Kim and said the meeting could be as short as two minutes to simply “say hello”.